GabrielJones646/rapture-website/ext/content/imports.md

-Given that Rapture makes extensive use of configuration imports—those which change the runtime or compile-time behavior of subsequent code—we can reasonably ask the question of what exactly they are configuring.
-The answer is everything within their scope, and the position of the import lets us choose that scope.
+Given that Rapture makes extensive use of configuration imports—those which change the runtime or compile-time behavior of subsequent code—we can reasonably ask the question: what are they configuring?
+The answer is everything within their lexical scope, and the position of the import lets us choose that scope.

 We can include an import at the top of a file and have it apply to the whole file, within a class or object body and have it apply just within that body, or